Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 We saw families squatting on the ground and eating beans out of fly-infested bowls.
 We saw half-dead animals laying on the ground next to restaurants, etc. This is the real Cairo (the city you’ll explore if you ever leave your hotel) and yet no one wants to share the photos outside of the famous street market and mosques, go figure.

-#3.
+#4.
 The police are corrupt and demand bribes

 I’m just going to be real here: The biggest reason I never plan on visiting Egypt again is because I felt unsafe.
 We were approached by official police officers that threatened us for bribes.

-Even as I write this I feel so frustrated because almost all blogs I came across claimed that Egypt is safe.
-I’m calling BS.
-The ONLY way visiting Egypt will feel safe is if you have a hired tour guide and driver with you at all times.
 Having a guide with you at all times will provide a sense of safety, for sure, but it’s the most “sanitized” way to visit a place.
 You’ll never experience the way people in the city live.

 If you don’t feel safe walking the streets in broad daylight (which I didn’t) then the city isn’t safe.
 And I’ll be honest with you, I didn’t feel safe visiting Egypt (even though I was traveling with my husband) and can’t imagine what it would be like to travel as a solo female.

 We took the train from Aswan to Luxor (never again) and arrived at the train station by 3pm.
 As soon as we stepped onto the platform, we were swarmed my various men trying to grab our bags (for a tip) or offer some service we didn’t need.
-We kept our heads down, avoided eye contact and made a beeline for the exit, even as folks were shouting questions our direction (like “where are you from?”).

-We heard one person loudly shout “where are you going” but we knew not to make eye contact and keep moving.
 His voice got louder and louder before we realized he was chasing after us, but we kept booking it toward the exit because we didn’t need anything and didn’t do anything.
-As the exit appeared my husband felt a man pull on his shoulder, forcing him to stop.
+As we approached the exit my husband felt a man reach for his shoulder, forcing him to stop abruptly.

 Stunned, we didn’t know what to do.
 I shouted in Will’s direction and said “our taxi is waiting for us, we need to go!”
 And we booked it.